arcus/education_modules/git_history_of_project/git_history_of_project.md

 - Identify and use the `HEAD` of a repository.
 - Identify and use Git commit numbers.
 - Compare versions of tracked files.
-- Use `revert` to restore the previous version of a file.

 @end